ismaeljimenezmejias/dat515_project_personalgithub/4docker/4-compose/README.md

 3. **Complete the TODO Items for Task 2**

-   Review the Dockerfile and complete the TODO items in the `Dockerfile`.
+   Review the Dockerfile and docker-compose.yml and complete the TODO items in the `docker-compose.yml`.

 4. **Run and Test the Advanced Stack**